Fallujah during the Iraq War

 The United States bombardment of Fallujah began in April 2003, one month after the beginning of the invasion of Iraq.
 In April 2003 United States forces fired on a group of demonstrators who were protesting against the US presence.
-US forces alleged they were fired at first, but Human Rights Watch, who visited the site of the protests, concluded that physical evidence did not corroborate US allegations and confirmed the residents' accusations that the US forces fired indiscriminately at the crowd with no provocation.
+US forces alleged they were fired at first, whereas residents instead claimed that US forces fired indiscriminately at the crowd without provocation.
 17 people were killed and 70 were wounded.
 In a later incident, US soldiers fired on protesters again; Fallujah's mayor, Taha Bedaiwi al-Alwani, said that two people were killed and 14 wounded.
 Iraqi insurgents were able to claim the city a year later, before they were ousted by a siege and two assaults by US forces.
 These events caused widespread destruction and a humanitarian crisis in the city and surrounding areas.
 As of 2004, the city was largely ruined, with 60% of buildings damaged or destroyed, and the population at 30%–50% of pre-war levels.

 2003 invasion of Iraq

 Although the majority of the residents were Sunni and had supported Saddam Hussein's rule, Fallujah lacked military presence just after his fall.
-There was little looting and the new mayor of the city—Taha Bidaywi Hamed, was selected by local tribal leaders—was pro-United States.
+There was little looting and the new mayor of the city—Taha Bidaywi Hamed, selected by local tribal leaders—was pro-United States.
 When the U.S. Army's 1st Battalion / 2nd Brigade 82nd Airborne entered the town on April 23, 2003, they positioned themselves at the vacated Ba'ath Party headquarters, a local school house, and the Ba'ath party resort just outside town (Dreamland)—the US bases inside the town erased some goodwill, especially when many in the city had been hoping the US Army would stay outside of the relatively calm city.